shreyansh26/IRC_Bot/README.md

 =======

 A simple IRC Bot made in python3.
 Since the bot uses a private channel (namely **##bot-testing**), the adminname has been set the same as the bot nickname, for verifying exit status.
-You can change the adminname with your own IRC username, if the bot is deployed on a public channel.
+You can change the adminname with your own IRC nickname, if the bot is deployed on a public channel.

 Package Used
 ------------